aryelgois/composer-front-end/README.md

 * Even with `nest`, all symlinks are placed flattened, i.e., the file structure in the vendor package is not preserved.

+* You might want to add the directories in your frontend-config.json to your .gitignore.
+If you wish to keep these directories in your repository, add the following .gitignore in each one:

+      *
+      !.gitignore

 # TODO